 5. And remember that small is ok

 Whatever your budget is, remember that the most important thing is that your gifts are meaningful and memorable.
 In fact, most people realize that money is tight for students so they don’t expect anything expensive.
 Therefore, don’t put too much pressure on yourself and remember that the holidays are all about spending some meaningful time with your dear ones rather than spending your last dime.
+Small stocking stuffers are usually more than enough for most.

 Read more about student finances in our Student Finance Guide!